Donna Ruff

-Donna Ruff is an American visual artist, curator and educator currently living and working in Miami, Florida.
+Donna Ruff (born 1947) is an American visual artist, curator and educator currently living and working in Miami, Florida.
 She works in mixed media on found printed matter, primarily newspaper headline pages and historical documents.
 Ruff questions how written and photographic narratives are constructed by removing and transforming printed text and image to recontextualize the portrayal of world events.

 Biography

 From an early age Ruff developed a reverence for books, inspired by her grandparents’ scrap paper company in Chicago, Illinois.
 This exposure to salvaging and repurposing paper products, namely out of date books with sliced pages to prevent re-sale, influences Ruff's tendency to work simultaneously with additive and subtractive techniques.
 Ruff's primary interest in the materiality of paper and text, often involves burning, cutting, scraping, sewing and painting over newspaper and other printed media, leaving fragments of language and meaning, open to interpretation.
 The removal and altering of text and photographic image in her work emphasizes what is missing in biased and historically obscured narratives, with particular attention given to social justice issues concerning women, children and immigrants.